Sources of matter for wormholes in a k-essence theory: General relations

 where the metric functions are defined as $A(x) = e^{2\gamma} = e^{-2\alpha}$ and $e^\beta = \Sigma(x)$.
 The equations of motion defined in Eqs. (\ref{9}-\ref{12}) can be rewritten in the new coordinates.
 Combining Eqs. (\ref{10}-\ref{12}), we get the following expressions: where the primes now represent derivatives with respect to $x$.

 The two remaining equations, Eq. (\ref{9}) and Eq. (\ref{12}), are rewritten in the new coordinates as

 It has been established in previous works \cite{CDJM1, CDJM2,CDJM3} that pursuing black-bounce solutions solely with the kinetic term of the k-essence function is not mathematically consistent.
-Therefore, when constructing these new solutions, we must incorporate a scalar potential given by $F(X) = F_0 X^n - 2V(\phi)$, where $F_0$ is a constant, $n$ is a real number and $V(\phi)$ is the potential function.
-Using Eq. (\ref{14}), we can derive a general expression for the scalar field that depends on both the angular metric function $\Sigma(x)$ and the metric function $A(x)$, unlike most studies, where the scalar field depends solely on the angular function and its derivatives \cite{KDJ, PRL, Rodrigues:2023vtm}.
+Therefore, when constructing these new solutions, we must incorporate a scalar potential given by

+where $F_0$ is a constant, $n$ is a real number and $V(\phi)$ is the potential function.
+Using Eq. (\ref{14}), we can derive a general expression for the scalar field that depends on both the angular metric function $\Sigma(x)$ and the metric function $A(x)$, unlike most studies, where the scalar field depends solely on the angular function and its derivatives \cite{INTRO44, PRL, Rodrigues:2023vtm}.